 Employers should also avoid “citizen-only” or “permanent resident/green card-only” hiring policies unless required by law, regulation or government contract.
 In general, it is illegal to require applicants to be U.S. citizens or have a particular immigration status, and proof of work authorization is not required until after an employee has been hired and is completing Form I-9.
 A uniform and consistent policy for hiring and onboarding protects employers from potential national origin and citizen status discrimination claims.

 The Barley Snyder Immigration Practice Group can assist you in creating or evaluating your company’s immigration compliance protocols.
-Contact me or any of the attorneys in the Barley Snyder Immigration Practice Group to get started.
+Please contact any of the attorneys in the Barley Snyder Immigration Practice Group to get started.

 Fixing the U Visa Backlog